williambrach/llm-text2cooklang/README.md

-# CookLang Recipe Converter
+# Project
-This project converts plain text recipes into CookLang format using various language models.
-This is just repository for the paper project.
+Evaluating Large Language Models for Recipe Conversion.
+Code repository for the project.

 ## Prerequisites